AwalaApp/network-website/index.md

 As far as the user is concerned, there will be no difference whatsoever.
 Except that their apps will be [Offline First](http://offlinefirst.org/) -- Meaning that they'll finally be able to cope properly with those small yet frequent disruptions that affect every Internet user, even in developed nations.

-Individual and organizations building and running distributed systems will benefit the most from using Relaynet on top of the Internet.
+Individual and organizations building and running distributed systems will benefit the most from using Relaynet when the Internet is available.
 They could, for example:

 - Do [server push](https://en.wikipedia.org/wiki/Push_technology) without long-lived connections or workarounds like polling.
 - Build peer-to-peer applications without having to run a server to store messages when one of the peers is offline.